rhorbatko/nomic_bio_challenge/README.md

 1. Add a new umap feature to the existing web app.
 2. Fix a bug (details TDB)

+## Submitting Assessment
+Clone this repository and push it to a private repo on your account, and then give access to the following users:
+- @nomichris
+- @thomas-dunlop

+Make sure to email chris.harris@nomic.bio when you complete the assesment and it is ready for review.

 ## UMAP Feature
 See this wireframe for UI details.